dialog-semiconductor/BLE_SDK6_examples/features/reset_Indication_update/Readme.md

 </table>

 >__Note:__
-The DA14585/586 is not able to identify the difference between a HW reset that occured from the watchdog or a common HW reset occured from the RST pad or RESET_ON_WAKEUP.
+The DA14585/586 is not able to identify the difference between a HW reset that occurred from the watchdog or a common HW reset occurred from the RST pad or RESET_ON_WAKEUP.

 >__Note:__
 Since the DA14585/586 doesn't include a HW for reset identification the determination of the reset type is done via reading register values that either retain their state depending on the reset.
 The values assigned for the reset types in the DA14585 by the fw are identical to the ones that the DA14531 HW uses.